huggingface/blog/bert-cpu-scaling-part-2.md

 As per the graph above, you can notice that the standard library allocator (glibc) is often behind performance-wise but provides reasonable performance.
-Jemalloc allocator is sometimes the fastest around but in very specific situations, where the concurrency is not that high, this can be explained by the underlying structure jemalloc uses internally which is out of the scope of this blog, but you can read the [Facebook Engineering blog](https://engineering.fb.com/2011/01/03/core-data/scalable-memory-allocation-using-jemalloc/) if you are interested in knowing more about.
+Jemalloc allocator is sometimes the fastest around but in very specific situations, where the concurrency is not that high, this can be explained by the underlying structure jemalloc uses internally which is out of the scope of this blog, but you can read the [Facebook Engineering blog](https://engineering.fb.com/2011/01/03/core-data/scalable-memory-allocation-using-jemalloc/) if you want to know more about it.

-Finally, tcmalloc seems to be the one providing regular best performances across all the workloads benchmarked here.
+Finally, tcmalloc seems to be the one providing generally best performances across all the workloads benchmarked here.
 Again, tcmalloc has a different approach than Jemalloc in the way it allocates resources, especially tcmalloc maintains a pool of memory segments locally for each thread, which reduces the necessity to have global, exclusive, critical paths.

 Again, for more details, I invite you to read the full [blog by Google Abseil team](https://abseil.io/blog/20200212-tcmalloc).